Groumy/homebrewery-sotdl/README.md

 # homebrewery-sotdl
 An alternate CSS to make brew on Homebrewery looks like the Shadow of the Demon Lord products.

+## Live example

+You can visiti [this brew](http://homebrewery.naturalcrit.com/share/B1VyWCzhg) that showcast every options of homebrewery and it's render

 ## How to use it
 * Go to [The Homebrewery](http://homebrewery.naturalcrit.com/)